vendasta/marketplace-documentation/docs/Other/marketplace_webhooks.md

-# Webhooks
+# Overview

 All of the webhooks used in the Vendasta marketplace take security and privacy as primary concerns.
 Thus Marketplace webhooks are sent over HTTPS, and payloads are signed by the Vendasta Marketplace so applications can verify the authenticity of all payloads.
 In order to make this process secure, extensible, and simple for developers we have chosen to use the [JWT Format](https://jwt.io/introduction/) signed by an RSA key for the Marketplace Webhooks.

-## Registering Webhooks
+## Webhook Registration

-Webhooks are registered by placing your url in the Integration page of your App in Vendor Center.
+Webhooks are registered by placing a url in the Integration page of an App in [Vendor Center](https://vendors.vendasta.com).
 API registration is not available.

-## Receiving Webhooks
+## Webhook Format

 **Payload Details**